vnsny-bia/VisitContactTrace/README.md

 ### Output - Contact Lists

-On the right hand side of the previous figure, primary, secondary, and tertiary contact listings are made availabe to the user for download into .csv.
+On the right hand side of the previous figure, primary, secondary, and tertiary contact listings are made available to the user for download into .csv.

 ### Output - Plot